Lela Autio: Art career

 Autio started as a painter but moved to other mediums when paint didn’t live up to her own expectations.
 Autio created abstract soft sculpture works before any artist in the country gained wide recognition in the medium, making her an innovative figure in the field.
 Not all of her work was in the medium of ceramics.
 She began working on theatrical costumes as a high school student.
 Over her life she created objects, usually wall hangings, and sculptural assemblages made from fabric, plexiglas, mylar, and plastic.
 Her soft sculptures draw on the tradition of Claes Oldenburg though they rarely depict identifiable objects.
 More often they create environmental spaces or theatrical interiors.

 Autio also created a number of paintings early in her career of landscapes and individuals from her community of Montana artists.
 In the 1950s her paintings were influenced by Abstract Expressionism as well as by latter day Impressionism.
 Her husband Rudy Autio also credited her with his introduction to Matisse, which would influence the three dimensional decor he added to his ceramic vessels.
 Her pieces are notable for their use of color and shape, as well as their freedom from regional themes and dogma.
 Autio was a proud modernist.
 She was quoted as saying “I never did a popular, traditional painting of horse and elk and all that sort of thing.
 I always did abstract expressionism”.

-Her work was exhibited in many shows, including a faculty exchange of the University of Montana with the People's Republic of China in Hangchow in 1983, Montana Current Ideas, the Yellowstone Art Center, 1986, Judy Chicago/Lela Autio, Paris Gibson Square, Great Falls, 1987, The Manipulated Thread at the Missoula Museum of the Arts, 1988 and the Missoula Artists' Exchange Exhibition in Oaxaca, Mexico, 1989.
+Her work was exhibited in many shows, including a faculty exchange of the University of Montana with the People's Republic of China in Hangzhou in 1983, Montana Current Ideas, the Yellowstone Art Center, 1986, Judy Chicago/Lela Autio, Paris Gibson Square, Great Falls, 1987, The Manipulated Thread at the Missoula Museum of the Arts, 1988 and the Missoula Artists' Exchange Exhibition in Oaxaca, Mexico, 1989.
 Her art was also the subject of a career survey in 2000 which was shown at the Missoula Art Museum and the Holter Museum of Art in Helena.
 In 2012, three Plexiglass pieces by Autio were selected for a statewide survey of contemporary art known as the Montana Triennial.